jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

 After some discussion we settled on not doing this because xor isn't really a thing you care about when thinking in terms of semirings[^name].
+In other words, when thinking in terms of multiplication and addition, you don't want to care about the bit representation.
 For more examples of abstractions shouldn't leak
 I recommend the book
 [algebra driven design](https://algebradriven.design/).